admin-ch/CovidCertificate-UIdoc/README.md

 ⚠️ It is possible that when you edit the file with Excel, the date formats are modified.
 Please note that the date format must follow the specification.
 You can open the csv file with a text editor in order to check that everything is ok.

+### Supported encoding for familyName and givenName
+UTF-8 | ISO-8859-1 is used for the familyName and givenName except the following characters:

 ### Supported date format for all dates
 It is not possible to mix formats, only one of the following formats must be used in a document:
 - yyyy-MM-dd (e.g. 2021-06-17)